Objections are a good sign.

 - Answer: One proof line (metric, logo, plan, or date).

-- Ask: One small next step (15-min fit check; 2 time options).
+- Ask: One small next step (15-min fit check, two time options).

-- Keep replies 2–4 short lines.
+- Keep replies 2 to 4 short lines.

 - Swap in one real proof.

 - Offer two time slots.
-Stop after two bumps.

-The A3A Framework (with a mini example)
+The A3A framework (mini example)

-Acknowledge: “Fair point on margins.”
+Acknowledge: Fair point on margins.

-Anchor: “We win on speed and cost for [buyer].”
+Anchor: We win on speed and cost for [buyer].

-Ask: “Happy to walk through the unit plan in 15 min—free [Tue 3:00] or [Wed 10:30]?”
+Ask: Happy to walk the unit plan in 15 min.
+Free [Tue 3:00 PM] or [Wed 10:30 AM]?

 1) Traction “too early”

-Script A — Velocity-led
+Script A: Velocity-led

-We ship fast for [buyer].
+We ship fast for [buyer] and measure weekly.

-In the last [N] weeks: [pilots/users/growth].
+Last [N] weeks: [pilots/users/growth].

-Open to a 15-min fit check [slot 1] / [slot 2]?”
+Open to a 15-min fit check [slot 1] or [slot 2]?

-Script B — Logo-led
+Script B: Logo-led

-“Totally hear you.
+Totally hear you.

 We focus on [buyer] with [product].